 Throughout her career, Phillips’ cross country teams have excelled academically, earning 11 consecutive USTFCCCA All-Academic team honors.
 Her last three FSU teams have posted the highest GPAs in program history.

 Prior to Miami, Phillips was an assistant at Purdue (2005-09), which followed a three-year coaching hiatus while running the Claremont Trails Running Camp in New Hampshire.
 Phillips cut her coaching teeth at USF, succeeding Braman as the head men’s and women’s cross country and track & field coach in 2000.
 Leading the Bulls to three conference cross country titles – twice with the women and once with the men – Phillips was a three-time Conference USA Cross Country Coach of the Year and two-time South Region Coach of the Year.
 She added CUSA Women’s Outdoor Track & Field Coach of the Year honors in her final season.
 In all, Phillips guided 33 Bulls to the NCAA Championships.

 A Toms River, N.J. native, Phillips (nee, McDonnell), set 14 school records and was a two-time All-American at Auburn (1500, 3000) as a senior in 1991.
-A two-time Olympic Trials qualifier in the 1500, she trained post-collegiately in Washington, D.C. with the Reebok Enclave under the guidance of Frank Gagliano and Ron Helmer, who were also instrumental in shaping her coaching philosophy.
+A two-time Olympic Trials qualifier in the 1500, she trained post-collegiately in Washington, D.C. with the Reebok Enclave under Frank Gagliano and Ron Helmer, who were also instrumental in shaping her coaching philosophy.